eiji03aero/memoria/TASKS.md

     - [ ] implement upload medium limit
         - consider the limit for basic and premium
         - update the plan document too
-- [ ] implement transaction / rollback
     - for all the end points that need it
-- [ ] protect api endpoint from malicious access
-    - too many requests
-    - request from outside of app
-- [ ] introduce datadog for monitoring
 - [ ] implement timeline post detail page
-- [ ] try to bounce ideas off of chat gpt
-    - what kind of feature would make it better app?
 - [ ] prepare documents
     - terms of use
     - privacy policy

-- [ ] try wegic for ui design
+- [ ] contact form
+    - on app to collect problems

 ## Pending
 - [ ] implement expire for jwt